Rookout/docs/docs/rules-operations.md

 #### filter

-This operation performs data redaction on the target string.
+This operation performs data redaction on the destination paths, before they are sent to their Targets.

 **note** - redaction is done by the Rookout Agent.
-If you are using the Rookout Cloud deployment, data will be fully sent to the Rookout service, and redaction will happen there.
+If you are using the Rookout Cloud deployment, data will be fully sent to the Rookout Service, and redaction will happen there.
 If you are using the Rookout Agent deployment, data will be reduced by the Agent before sending it to the wanted target.

 Exmaple: